firelightrpg/devyard/README.md

 Click "Save & Test" and you should see "Data source successfully connected."
 If not, check the above settings.

+### Add a query
+Select Grafana -> Explore.
+Set the data source to Loki (the default).
+For the query, update the Label filters:
+- **Label:** container
+- **Value:** client
+Select the Refresh symbol (top right) and you should see your logs.
+Select Live to see them as they come in.
 ---

 ## Troubleshooting